-When a Base Radio is replaced or the radio is changed to another channel or subsite, the new radio cannot make use of the calibration intended for the retiring Base Radio.
+When a Base Radio is replaced or the radio is changed to another channel or subsite, the new radio cannot use the calibration intended for the retiring Base Radio.
 The new Base Radio is considered uncalibrated.
 The channel containing the new uncalibrated Base Radio can be set to default calibration mode for immediate use.
-The new radio can then be calibrated at a latter time.
+The new radio can be calibrated later.